Managing side effects

 If you have diabetes and your blood sugar level is high, your wound can take longer to heal.
 Wound healing may also be slower in people who have had diabetes for many years.
 Over time, high levels of blood sugar can affect the nerves and lead to poor blood circulation and nerve damage.
 Wounds need a good blood supply to heal.

 Contact the hospital doctor if you develop any symptoms of a wound infection.
-Symptoms to look out for include:
+These include:

 • your wound becoming hot or painful